4ge32/s2fs/README.md

 ## Next Work
 1. Change the order of writing the disk layout for inodes having record pointer.
-2. Add test script
+2. Add test script.
+3. Clean the entire code.